radiantearth/stac-api-spec/core/README.md

 While it is valid to have `item` links from the landing page, most STAC API implementations serve large numbers of features, so they will typically use several layers of intermediate `child` links before getting to Item objects.
-These relations form a directed acyclic graph of Catalogs and Collections, where interior nodes contain `child` relations, and the penultimate nodes will be Catalogs with `item` relations to individual Items as leaf nodes.
+These relations form a directed graph of Catalogs and Collections, where interior nodes contain `child` relations, and the penultimate nodes will be Catalogs with `item` relations to individual Items as leaf nodes.